judsonmitchell/ClinicCases/documentation/ClinicCases_7_Documentation.md

 Think of this as opening the manila folder your physical files are kept in and seeing everything divided into neat tabbed sections.
 There are seven sections for each ClinicCases file.

-* __[Case Notes](#cases_tab_casenotes)__ - Case Notes are the primary means of recording information about case activity.
+* __[Case Notes](#cases_tab_casenotes)__<a id="cases_tab_casenotes"></a> - Case Notes are the primary means of recording information about case activity.
 They are the replacement for the "Timesheets" or "Memos to File" you may have in your paper files.
 Each case note records the date on which the activity took place, the amount of time in took, and a description of the activity.
 Note that in ClinicCases time is measured in 5 minute intervals by default.
 You can change this to 6 minute intervals by editing the configuration file (_see [configuration](#configuration)_).

 	There are three buttons above the case note list: 1) Add 2) Timer and 3) Print.
 The first and third are self-explanatory.
 The timer button will launch a timer that records your activity on the case.
 This is useful for situations when you are working on a case in front of your computer (e.g, doing legal research).